OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 record.
 The ``encrypted-traffic-metadata`` option is boolean.
 If set to ``true`` it is enabled.
 If this option is enabled it will output additonal fields that can be used for encrypted traffic analysis.
+Encrypted traffic analysis is a type of side-channel analysis and threat detection that can be performed on encrypted network connections while maintaining the privacy and network integrity provided by a fully encrypted system.

 YAML::